 However, when I finally got to talk to the second guy, the one I waited an additional 20 minutes for on top of the previous 55, and I politely told him I was frustrated, he said, “Yeah, we’ve been really busy today.”
 Thank you, Captain Obvious.

 I knew that he was no more responsible for my wait time than the first customer service rep but not even acknowledging my inconvenience ticked me off.
-I already had the perception that this company gives a rat’s ass about their customers and this perception deepened and soured with every minute I waited on hold.
+I already had the perception that this company doesn't give a rat’s ass about their customers and this perception deepened and soured with every minute I waited on hold.
 And now here he was proving me right.

 A simple, “I’m sorry you were on hold so long.
 I’ll mention it to my supervisor about the wait times.
-We were really busy today” would have gone a loooooong way in improving my mood when he tried to use a discount to deter me from cancelling.
+We were really busy today” would have gone a loooooong way in improving my mood.
+Especially when he tried to use a discount to deter me from cancelling.
 I wasn’t having it.
 AT ALL.

 So say you’re sorry.
 Acknowledge their pain, inconvenience, and distress.
 DO NOT SAY ‘IF’.
 An apology can help create a situation where your client is more open to forgiveness and your solution.